 Don’t act like it’s a marketing tool

 …because it’s not.
 It’s a business tool.
 It needs the whole company on board—IT to help set it up and run it, sales to feed data back into it and get data in return, operations, and customer success, everyone.
+You can do everything from tracking potential customer behavior to analyzing the effectiveness of your customer support, all in real time.
 That means selling it internally on the basis of how it improves everyone’s lives.

 Read the privacy statement